yanagiis/rapidstring/README.md

 puts(rs_data(&s2)); /* Jiminy Cricket! */
 ```

-It is important to note that all strings must be initialized before any functions such as `rs_cy()` are called.
+It is important to note that all strings must be initialized before any functions such as `rs_cpy()` are called.
 Failing to do so will result in undefined behavior (or assertion failures when `NDEBUG` is not defined).

 ### Concatenation
 ```c